-- 1. All required landscaping and appurtenances, except trees, must be installed prior to the issuance of a final certificate of occupancy. - 2.
-The development administrator is authorized to issue a temporary certificate of occupancy prior to installation of all required landscaping when the subject property owner deposits an irrevocable letter of credit. escrow, performance bond or other surety in an amount equal to 100% of the estimated cost of the uninstalled landscaping.
-The financial surety must be in a form approved by the city attorney. - 2.
+- 1. All required landscaping and appurtenances, except trees, must be installed prior to the issuance of a certificate of occupancy. - 2.
 All required trees must be installed within 120 days after issuance of a certificate of occupancy or temporary certificate of occupancy.